 Every large multi-manager converged on the same design: independent research pods hunting alpha in parallel, with a shared data, risk, and execution platform underneath.
 The design's limit has always been people.
 There are only so many world-class pods you can field.

 Polyvaria removes that limit.
 Its research pods are agent teams directed by centralized principal-investigator orchestration: priorities and risk budgets flow down, results and attribution flow up.
 A pod develops its hypotheses from idea through implementation against the shared backtester and submits the survivors for validation.
-The PI layer moves compute toward the families earning it, retires lines of research that stall, and keeps the shared record of what has already failed, so no pod re-runs a dead hypothesis.
-Adding a pod is a deployment rather than a hire, and research breadth grows with compute; the gates still decide what earns weight in one book.
+The PI layer moves compute toward the families earning it and retires lines of research that stall.
+It also keeps the shared record of what has already failed, and a dead hypothesis doesn't get run twice.
+Adding a pod is a deployment rather than a hire.
+Research breadth grows with compute, and the gates still decide what earns weight in one book.

 - Research pods scale horizontally; orchestration stays centralized.